harveyl888/harvsite/content/post/2024-10-15-comparing_numerics.md

 ## Using the %in% Function

-Running the above code with `%in%` in place of `%within%` produces an interesting output:
+Running the above code with the base R `%in%` function (which, like many base R functions, is vectorized) in place of `%within%` produces an interesting output:

 ```r
 d |>